Metropolitan-Council/vmt-mode-shift-study/src/routing/README.md

 ### Street routing

-To perform street routing, use the `route_street.jl` script like so, from within this directory (to run from elsewhere, use `--project=/path/to/this/directory`).
+To perform street routing, use the `route.jl` script like so, from within this directory (to run from elsewhere, use `--project=/path/to/this/directory`).
 Replace car with whatever network/mode you're using.
 If you run into the couldn't find `libosrmjl.so` error, follow the steps above under "Transit network"

-    julia -t auto --project route_street.jl /path/to/tbi_merged.csv ~/vmt-networks/car/car.osrm /path/to/output.gpkg
+    julia -t auto --project route.jl /path/to/tbi_merged.csv ~/vmt-networks/car/car.osrm /path/to/output.gpkg

 You can change the output format to any GDAL/OGR supported format with the `--output-driver` option.
 I used GeoPackage because GeoJSON is unwieldy with this large of a dataset. `-t auto` uses as many threads as your CPU has cores to speed up the routing.
 On my machine, routing all of the TBI trips by car takes 1 minute 11 seconds, and several minutes to write the output.

 Eventually, this will have to be modified for congestion routing, to select an OSRM network based on departure time.

+### Transit routing

+To perform transit routing, simply add `--transit path/to/transit.trjl` to the `route.jl` command line.
+It is still necessary to pass an OSRM network as well - this is used to find access and egress to/from transit.

+    julia -t auto --project route.jl --transit /path/to/transit.trjl /path/to/tbi_merged.csv ~/vmt-networks/car/car.osrm /path/to/output.gpkg

+Transit routing is slower; this takes about 10 minutes on my machine, again with a significant amount of time to write the result to disk.